 Seattle University Campus Ministry has been blessed by the generosity and gifts of many persons of faith.
-In particular we would like to remember Reverend Joseph A. Maguire, S.J. and Dr. Elaine Taylor.
-A Campus Ministry endowment carries their legacy and supports the ongoing operations of Campus Ministry as a legacy of Fr.
-Maguire and Dr. Elaine Taylor.
+In particular we would like to remember Reverend Joseph A. Maguire, S.J..
+A Campus Ministry endowment carries Fr.
+Maguire's legacy and supports the ongoing operations of Campus Ministry.

 October 21, 1927 - April 18, 1995